 One of the most common (and difficult) consequences that brain injury survivors report is lost wages.
 Even a mild to moderate brain injury can result in a temporary loss of wages during the recovery process.
 Moderate to severe brain injuries can make it impossible to return to work.
 Social Security and Medicare can provide some relief, but not enough.
 A San Diego Injury and Accident Law Firm attorney can help you compensate for lost wages.

 Another common consequence of a brain injury is medical expenses.
 These can also be devastating.
 As you know, a short stay in a hospital can cost thousands of dollars, even if you do have insurance.
 The costs associated with the extensive medical care required for a moderate to severe brain injury can be astronomical.
 And the worst part: insurance may not cover these costs.
 Insurers are reluctant to cover long-term rehab, for example, especially if progress is slow.
 Many families are shocked to discover that they cannot pay for the extensive rehabilitation that their loved one needs following a brain injury.
 We can help you get the money that you or your loved one needs to recover.

 There are also many “non-economical” consequences of brain injuries, including constant physical pain, depression, and loss of relationships.
 We believe that people should be compensated for their suffering and so does our legal system: severe brain injury cases are often settled for millions of dollars.

-At Dang Law Firm, we can help you in your time of need.
+At JD Injury Law, we can help you in your time of need.
 We also have experience fighting on behalf of those who have suffered a brain injury.
-We fight for our clients, with settlements over $1,000,000.00.
+We fight for our clients, with settlements of over $1,000,000.00.
 Our firm has garnered numerous awards and recognition, including being named to the National Trial Lawyers “Top 100.”
 Brain injury recovery is an uphill battle.
 We can help you fight it.